Risk management: Risk options

 Later research has shown that the financial benefits of risk management are less dependent on the formula used but are more dependent on the frequency and how risk assessment is performed.

 In business it is imperative to be able to present the findings of risk assessments in financial, market, or schedule terms.
 Robert Courtney Jr. (IBM, 1970) proposed a formula for presenting risks in financial terms.
 The Courtney formula was accepted as the official risk analysis method for the US governmental agencies.
-The formula proposes calculation of ALE (annualized loss expectancy) and compares the expected loss value to the security control implementation costs (cost-benefit analysis).
+The formula proposes calculation of ALE (annualized loss expectancy) and compares the expected loss value to the security control implementation costs (cost–benefit analysis).

 Potential risk treatments

+Planning for risk management uses four essential techniques.
+Under the acceptance technique, the business intentionally assumes risks without financial protections in the hopes that possible gains will exceed prospective losses.
+The transfer approach shields the business from losses by shifting risks to a third party, frequently in exchange for a fee, while the third-party benefits from the project.
+By choosing not to participate in high-risk ventures, the avoidance strategy avoids losses but also loses out on possibilities.
+Last but not least, the reduction approach lowers risks by implementing strategies like insurance, which provides protection for a variety of asset classes and guarantees reimbursement in the event of losses.

 Once risks have been identified and assessed, all techniques to manage the risk fall into one or more of these four major categories: